scalableminds/webknossos/docs/volume_annotation.md

 ## Hybrid Annotations

 A hybrid annotation contains both skeleton and volume annotations.
-This is the default behavior when creating a new webKnossos annotation.
+This is the default behavior when creating a new WEBKNOSSOS annotation.

 With hybrid annotations, you can use an existing skeleton as a guide to support volume annotation tasks.
 Alternatively, comments on skeleton nodes can be used to label/mark specific cells and positions during a volume annotation.

-webKnossos also supports pure skeleton or pure volume annotations for dedicated tasks/projects or backward compatibility.
+WEBKNOSSOS also supports pure skeleton or pure volume annotations for dedicated tasks/projects or backward compatibility.
 Those can be converted to a hybrid annotation, by clicking the `Convert to Hybrid` button in the info tab.
 This conversion cannot be reversed.